rantidhanty/Assignment1_RamadhantySadewi/README.md

 # Ramadhanty's Portfolio

 This repository contains the source code for Ramadhanty Sadewi's personal portfolio website.
-Ramadhanty is a dedicated and passionate Full Stack Developer specializing in web and application development.

 ## Description

 This website showcases the services offered, portfolio projects, skills, education, and contact information.
-The goal is to provide a comprehensive overview of Ramadhanty’s experience and ability to create innovative and effective web solutions.
+The goal is to provide a comprehensive overview ofexperience and ability to create innovative

 ## Features